McGill-ECSE321-Winter2025/project-group-7/README.md

     ```
     *The frontend uses port 8090.
 Please ensure that the port is not taken by another process*
 5. Open a command terminal and from BoardGameSharingSystem-Backend run the command `.\gradlew bootRun`
-6. Open another terminal and from BoardGameSharingSystem-Frontend run the command `npm install` (only for the first time when you run the system, to install necessary packages)
-7. In the same terminal as the previous step, run the command `npm run dev`
+6. In the same terminal as the previous step, run the command `npm run dev`
-8. Copy the link generated on the frontend terminal (the link afetr " ➜  Local:" into a browser of your choice to view the application
+7. Copy the link generated on the frontend terminal (the link afetr " ➜  Local:" into a browser of your choice to view the application

 Once the application is running, it is normal that it only reaches 80%.
 Click this link http://localhost:8080/swagger-ui.html to be amazed by this technology.
 To find the **test coverage report**, please consult [Software-Quality-Assurance-Report](https://github.com/McGill-ECSE321-Winter2025/project-group-7/wiki/Software-Quality-Plan-and-Report)